-Air conditioning systems are available on select Formula models.
+Air conditioning systems are standard on this model.
 To operate the air conditioning system:

-- Open the air conditioner intake seacock. - Make sure 110VAC power is supplied to the AIR COND circuit breaker.
+- Open the air conditioner intake seacocks. - Make sure 120VAC power is supplied to the AIR COND circuit breaker.
 Turn the AIR COND circuit breaker ON. - Press the ON/OFF button on the control pad to turn the system ON. - Use the UP/DOWN arrows to set the desired cabin temperature. - Check the air conditioner return thru-hull for a solid steady stream of water. - Check the air supply grille for a steady flow of air.

-Figure 5-10: AC Control Pad
+Figure 5-8: AC Control Pad